 Some children will take to nursery quicker and easier than others, our staff are used to such situations and will work with you to make the settling-in period as easy as possible for both you and your little one.
 Please be aware though, that for some children this can take weeks rather than days, but rest assured our staff will be there to support you both.

 We recommend a minimum of 2 visits plus a key person visit before your child starts nursery properly.
 This will be discussed with you after you have received your welcome pack from the relevant department.

 Your key person is a member of staff specifically assigned to you and your little one.
-They will be responsible not only for your childs physical needs - nappy changing, toileting and dressing, but most importantly in making your little one feel safe and cared for.
+They will be responsible for making your little one feel safe and cared for.

 All parents are advised to attend the key person visit as this gives both home and nursery an opportunity to get to know each other before your child starts.
 We will also discuss your child’s routine, likes/dislikes, dietary requirements and stage of development.

 In line with current guidelines, should your little one need to nap, we encourage all babies to sleep on their backs and check them every 10 minutes.

 Your child's happiness is of utmost importance to us, and if it is clear that they have not settled after a reasonable period of time, we will meet with you and discuss the best route to take going forward.